How Freight Factoring Can Shield You from the Impacts of the De Minimis Change

 Predictable Cash Flow: Since you’re still getting paid up front for the shipments, there is predictability in the cash flow, which otherwise wouldn’t be there without factoring.

-Flexibility: You no longer have to chase payments to track the status of your payment with factoring.
-Factoring companies take over that part and ensure that you get payment without having to spend extra time and resources following up with the client.
+Flexibility: You no longer have to chase payments to track the status of your invoices with factoring.
+Factoring companies take over that part and ensure that you get payment without spending extra time and resources following up with clients.

 Factoring Can Help Shield You from De Minimis Change Impacts

 If you are a freight company looking to avoid challenges associated with the de minimis change, then you’re in the right place.
-Freight factoring is a huge asset to your company when it comes to avoiding the negative impacts of the de minimis change.
+Freight factoring is a huge asset to your company when it comes to avoiding the negative impacts of this rule change.
 When it comes to invoice delays, shipment delays, extra restrictions, and potential unpredictable payments, TBS Factoring is the solution for you.
-At TBS Factoring, we help you to stay on top of invoices, get paid faster, and keep your current cash flow even with the de minimis changes.
-The de minimis change has been something that many freight companies, especially smaller companies and owner-operators, have stressed over.
-However, freight factoring is a solution that can help avoid these issues and stay on top of your business even during times of big change.
+At TBS Factoring, we help you stay on top of invoices, get paid faster, and maintain your current cash flow even with the de minimis changes.
+The de minimis change has been something that many freight companies—especially smaller companies and owner-operators—have stressed over.
+However, freight factoring is a solution that can help you avoid these issues and stay on top of your business even during times of big change.
 Contact us today and let’s get started with factoring for your freight business to help avoid these challenges and keep your business stable during future changes as well.